shivamkumar413/CodesandboxClone/frontend/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## what are things to do in activeFileChip
+1. Opened file chip should not get opened again , no duplicates
+2. Of all the chip , which is currently open should have different colour and border.
+3. there should be option to close active File chip